Why do lawyers charge such exorbitant amounts in family law matters?

 We take a genuine interest in the outcome you need… and our rates are very reasonable.

-Our lawyer Mark has been helping self representers with their documents for over 6 years.
+Our legal drafter Mark has a law degree and has been helping self representers with their documents for over 7 years.